bioinfo-pf-curie/scChIP-inDrop/README.md

 ## Credits

-This pipeline has been written by <!-- TODO -->
+This pipeline has been written by the DEPIC team, the single cell platform & the bioinformatics platform of the Institut Curie (Pacôme Prompsy, Louisa Hadj Abed, Celine Vallot, Nicolas Servant)

 ## Contacts